TuzBot/LS-V1-Google-Analytics-oAuth2/README.md

 8. Login to Lemonstand V1, you will possibly see a large alert on the dashboard, ignore this.
 9. Navigate to System > Settings > Statistics and Dashboard
 10. Enter your Google Developer Console credentials *NOTE* Making sure your Redirect URI is identical to the one used in Google Developer Console and Save.

+#On Saving
+1 of 2 options will occur when accepting and authoring the web app.

+1. You will either be redirected to Google Authorisation page to Accept and authorise the web app.
+2. An alert will flash up on the stats page with a message along the lines "TEMPORARY MOVED" with an option to click a link which says 'here'.

+If option 2 is the option click the 'here' link which will then take you through to option 1 to proceed to accept and authorise.